5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 \section{The conjecture of Albertson}

 In order to finish the proof of Theorem~\ref{thm-main}, it remains to show that Lemma~\ref{lemma-albimp} holds.
-We are going to prove a stronger statement, giving a complete list of the critical graphs where we only forbid the precolored vertex $x$ to be adjacent with a vertex with list of size three.
+We are going to prove a stronger statement, giving a complete list of the critical graphs where we only forbid the precolored vertex $x$ to be adjacent with a vertex with a list of size three.
 Let us start with a simple observation.

-\begin{lemma} Let $G$ be a graph drawn in the plane, $P$ a path of length at most one contained in the boundary of the outer face $H$ of $G$ and $x$ a vertex of $V(G)\setminus V(P)$.
-Let $L$ be a $0$-valid list assignment for $G$ and $X$, where $X=\{x\}$, and assume that $x$ is not adjacent to any vertex with list of size three.
+\begin{lemma} Let $G$ be a graph drawn in the plane, let $P$ be a path of length at most one contained in the boundary $H$ of the outer face of $G$, and let $x$ be a vertex of $V(G)\setminus V(P)$.
+Let $L$ be a $0$-valid list assignment for $G$ and $X$, where $X=\{x\}$, and assume that $x$ is not adjacent to any vertex with a list of size three.
 If $x\in V(H)$ or $x$ has neighbors only in $H$, then $G$ is $L$-colorable. \end{lemma} \begin{proof} Let $L'$ be the list assignment obtained from $L$ by removing $L(x)$ from the list of all its neighbors and let $G'=G-x$.
-Since $x$ is not adjacent to any vertex with list of size three, we have $|L'(v)|\ge 3$ for each $v\in V(G)\setminus V(P)$.
+Since $x$ is not adjacent to any vertex with a list of size three, we have $|L'(v)|\ge 3$ for each $v\in V(G)\setminus V(P)$.
 Since $L$ is a $0$-valid assignment, $P$ is $L'$-colorable.
-Furthermore, by the assumptions of the lemma, all the vertices with list of size less than five are in the outer face of $G'$.
+Furthermore, by the assumptions of the lemma, all the vertices with lists of size less than five are incident with the outer face of $G'$.
 Hence, $G'$ is $L'$-colorable by Theorem~\ref{thm-thom}, and this coloring extends to an $L$-coloring of $G$. \end{proof}